ellajanehosking/Sandprawn-burrowing-honours-project/README.md

 ## Contents:
 #### Data
-This file contains the excel file with an initial study of skfhfhrfkjg
-#### Code
-This file contains the code used to clean the data and produce an initial plot.
+This file contains the excel file used for the initial exploration.
-#### Outputs
-This file contains the plot sjbajgkjfg
 #### Gitignore
+#### Data management plan
+A pdf containing the data management plan for the larger project has been provided.
+#### Data cleaning
+The code used to clean the data and produce two plots is provided in a Rmarkdown file.
+A pdf of the rendered version is available.
+#### Plots
+Two plots have been created:
+1. Egg biomass compared across the different sites.
+2. Embryo numbers compared across the different sites.
-## Licence
+#### Licence
 MT licence
+#### Install R
+This file shows the R packages used.
+#### Runtime
+This shows the version of R used.

-#### Binder
+## Binder
 insert icon + link